Lead

 • The age of your home is a good guide.
 If it was built before the 1960s and still has original coats of paint, there could be some lead around.

 • Another clue is if your paintwork is quite thick - lead could be locked into the oldest layers.
-That's not a problem if it's in good condition and you don't plan to redecorate.
+That's not a problem if it's in good condition and you don't plan to sand or strip the paint.

 • Modern household paints do not contain added lead and are not dangerous.
 So if your home is newer, there won't be any lead there.